shchukin-alex/articles/GCD/2-QOS/QOS.md

 workItem.perform()
 ```

-Another useful case for DispatchWorkItem is ability to cancel tasks.
-To cancel the task we can call cancel method for DispatchWorkItem.
-There is a big limitation - the cancellation will work only if the task is not started yet.
-That means the task was enqueued to the queue but didn't start to execute.
-In that case calling method cancel will remove DispatchWorkItem from the queue.
+Another useful case for DispatchWorkItem is ability to cancel tasks through `cancel` method in `DispatchWorkItem`.
+But there is a limitation: the cancellation will work only if the task have not started yet.
+Let's how it works in the example below:

 ```swift
 serialQueue.async {